arjunattam/vscode-chat/README.md

 ## Bots integration

-Code-related bots (CI, version control, etc.) can trigger their actions inside the editor, with the new [Providers](CONTRIBUTING.md#providers) support.
-For eaxample, you can open Travis CI logs inside your editor, by setting up the following configuration.
+Code-related bots (CI, version control, etc.) can trigger their actions inside the editor.
+For example, you can open Travis CI build logs with this configuration.
+Read more about [Providers](CONTRIBUTING.md#providers).

 ```json
 {